torvalds/linux/Documentation/RCU/listRCU.rst

 writer lock would become a spinlock in this sort of code.

-The update_lsm_rule() does something very similar, for those who would prefer to look at real Linux-kernel code.
+The update_lsm_rule() does something very similar, for those who would prefer to look at real GNU/Linux-kernel code.

 Another use of this pattern can be found in the openswitch driver's *connection tracking table* code in ``ct_limit_set()``.
 The table holds connection tracking